tomostudio/herbamojo/README.md

 - Netlify CMS

 ### SERVER
-This website is hosted on Netlify
+This website is hosted on Netlify with Gitlab LFS set

 ### INITIALISING